warrenween/SigmaCoin/README.md

-## The Great Archive
+## The Great Blockchain Archive
-Simple file based database (dispite of this it is great).
+Simple file based database (despite of this it is great).

 Designed to use as little memory, as possible.